weecology/forecasting-dynamics-course/lectures/time-series-data.md

 * Talk about each type as it is brought up
 * Give or ask for examples of each data type as it is brought up
-* Write them down on the board in a horizontal line from "further back in time/easier" to "more recent/more difficult"
+* Write them down on the board in a horizontal line from "further back in time/easier" to "more recent/more difficult".
+Spatial only data will come up, write it in a separate (off on one end) section with a "spatial only" label.

 `Resurvey -> Idiosyncratic -> Continuous w/Gaps -> Continuous`